Seth-Williams/OSWE/12 - Server-Side Request Forgery/README.md

 ![image](https://user-images.githubusercontent.com/99839823/222589799-18527f6a-b236-4e2d-9654-bb79e8195965.png)

-Microservices privde the basic required functionality without dependencies.
+Microservices provide the basic required functionality without dependencies.

 Microservices are often run in containers and must intercommunicate.
 Containers and their IPs are ephemeral, so they often use DNS for discover.